-We are very pleased to announce that at St John's we have been awarded the Silver Green Tree Award from the Woodland Trust.
+We are very pleased to announce that at St John's we have now been awarded the Gold Green Tree Award from the Woodland Trust.
 This is for our efforts to become more environmentally friendly, saving energy and taking children to visit our local woodland areas, including Vinters Valley.
 A representative from the Woodland Trust was particularly impressed with the pictures of animals children in Year R have created using leaves!

 Composting Food Waste